New due date for filing with SSA.

 income tax withholding.
 Instead, use Form W-2 to show U.S. income tax withheld.

-Military differential pay.
+Treatment of military differential pay.

 Employers paying their employees while they are on active duty in the United States uniformed services should treat these

 payments as wages subject to income tax withholding.
-See Military differential pay.
+See Military differential pay

 Military Spouses Residency Relief Act (MSRRA).